deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 submission_date: "2025-08-31"
 publish_date: "1970-01-01"
 update_date: "1970-01-01"
+stage_requirements:
+  [
+    [
+      {
+        text: "Assets are not in custody by a centralized entity",
+        status: "fixed",
+      },
+      { text: "All contracts are verified", status: "fixed" }, { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
+    [
+      {
+        text: "Upgrades with potential of “loss of funds” not protected with Exit Window >= 7 days OR a sufficient Security Council",
+        status: "unfixed",
+      },
+      {
+        text: "Dependency with High centralization are mitigated",
+        status: "fixed",
+      },
+      {
+        text: "Frontend backups or self-hosting option exists",
+        status: "unfixed",
+      },
+    ],
+    [
+      {
+        text: "Upgrades with potential of “loss of funds or unclaimed yield” not protected with onchain governance AND Exit Window >= 30 days",
+        status: "unfixed",
+      },
+      {
+        text: "Dependencies with High or Medium centralization score impact less than 5% of the TVL",
+        status: "unfixed",
+      },
+      { text: "Alternative third-party frontends exist", status: "unfixed" }, ],
+  ]
 ---

 # Summary

-This review focuses on EtherFi's `eETH`/`WeETH` protocol. `eETH` is a liquid restaking token designed to increase yield on top of native staking. `eETH` is backed by staked and restaked `ETH` through EigenLayer.
+This review focuses on EtherFi's `eETH`/`WeETH` protocol. `eETH` is a liquid restaking token (LRT) designed to increase yield on top of native staking. `eETH` is backed by staked and restaked `ETH` through EigenLayer.
 The protocol implements native restaking at the protocol level, allowing holders to earn both staking and restaking rewards simultaneously without requiring separate actions or asset lockups.
 As such, the tokens can be used in other DeFi applications.
 In addition to this, the protocol introduced _Ether.fans_ NFTs which stake `ETH` exclusively with _Node Operators_ that use _Distributed Validators Technology (DVT)_.

 _Liquid Vaults_ further enable users to deposit tokens in exchange for liquid tokens associated with the specific vault.
-Curators (called "Strategy Providers") execute different strategies and manage the depositted funds in order to produce yield and increase the value of the vault shares.
+Curators (called "Strategy Providers") execute different strategies and manage the deposited funds in order to produce yield and increase the value of the vault shares.

 # Ratings